Philadelphia Car Accident Lawyer

 Uninsured motorist coverage is additional insurance coverage given to people who are hurt in an accident due to the negligence of an uninsured or unidentified driver.

-It is important to have uninsured motorist coverage because even though it is against the law to drive without insurance in Pennsylvania, many people do.
-This type of insurance will cover your medical bills and other damages if you are hit by an uninsured driver.
+It is important to have uninsured motorist coverage because although it is against the law to drive without insurance in Pennsylvania, many people do.
+This type of insurance will cover your medical bills and other damages if an uninsured driver hits you.

-Car Accident Attorney | Samuel Fishman
+Car Accident Attorney in Philadelphia